-Visit a Participating Delta Dental Network dentist
+Visit a Participating Delta Dental Network Dentist

-To get the most from your benefits, we encourage you to see a Participating Dentist .
+To get the most from your benefits, we encourage you to see a Participating Dentist.
 These dentists contract with us to provide services at discounted rates and file all claims paperwork for you.
 Dentists who are part of our networks will not charge more than their approved fees and usually cost you less than out-of-network dentists.

-You may select any licensed dentist to provide services under this Plan.
-However, if you go to an out-of-network dentist, we have no control over their charges and billing practices.
+You may select any licensed Dentist to provide services under this Plan.
+However, if you go to an out-ofnetwork Dentist, we have no control over their charges and billing practices.
 We will pay based on their actual charges, or our Maximum Allowable Fee for Non-Participating Dentists, whichever is less.
 If they charge more than the maximums set for your plan, you are responsible to pay any difference.
 That is called balance billing.

-Finding a Delta Dental network dentist
+Finding a Delta Dental network Dentist

-Visit www.DeltaDentalWA.com and use our Find a Dentist tool.
+Visit www.DeltaDentalCoversMe.com and use our Dentist search tool.
 Remember to select the Delta Dental PPO plus Premier Network.